juliamitchelmore/26marathons/_posts/2016-09-18-sydney-marathon.markdown

 Wow!
 What a way to start off this 26.2 marathon challenge!

-I had planned to run Sydney Marathon this year, even before the challenge was created, because it fit in nicely with a trip home to attend a friend’s wedding.
+I had planned to run Sydney Marathon this year even before the challenge was created, because it fit in nicely with a trip home to attend a friend’s wedding.
 I thought it was poignant that I would be running my ‘home’ marathon as the first one of the challenge, and I knew that a lot of running friends would be out on the course either running or cheering.

 Heading into this marathon I felt like I hadn’t done enough specific training, and was basically relying on the fact that I’ve run this distance before to get me through.
 The plan was to take it at a leisurely pace, high-five lots of children, walk through the water stops, chat to volunteers and hug my parents along the way.
 I was expecting the run to take at least four hours, if not more, to fit all those activities in!